CarDD: A New Dataset for Vision-based Car Damage Detection

 \subsection{Car Damage Related Datasets}

 Table~\ref{tab:datasets-comparison} summarizes the existing datasets for car damage assessment.
 The type of task, damage categories, dataset size, and availability are listed.
-The tasks include car damage classification, object detection, instance segmentation, and salient object detection abbreviated as C, D, S, and SOD, respectively.
+The tasks include car damage classification, object detection, instance segmentation, and salient object detection, abbreviated as C, D, S, and SOD, respectively.
 From Table~\ref{tab:datasets-comparison}, we obtain three observations.
-First, many of these datasets are relatively small in size (under 2K) with the exception of the dataset \cite{11} that includes 2,822 images.
+First, many of these datasets are relatively small in size (under 2K) except the dataset \cite{11} that includes 2,822 images.
 We must admit that the advantage of deep learning cannot be tested to the full since these datasets are relatively small.
 Second, half of the existing datasets focus on the damage classification task.
-As we aforementioned, damage classification is not practical enough, especially when it comes to those of works \cite{03,05} classifying damaged or not.
-Third, more importantly, apart from \cite{14}, most of these datasets are not released.
-This may hinder other researchers from following their work, and performances of different methods can not be fairly compared.
+As we aforementioned, damage classification is not practical enough, especially when it comes to works \cite{03,05} classifying damaged or not.
+Third, more importantly, apart from \cite{14}, most of these datasets are not released, which may hinder other researchers from following their work, and the performances of different methods can not be fairly compared.

-Although the Github repository \cite{14} reveals a car damage dataset, they did not offer further labels of the damage types and damage locations, preventing the potential of damage detection and instance segmentation.
-Besides, images in this dataset are relatively low-resolution, which largely restricts the annotation quality as demonstrated in Sec~\ref{sec:dataset-statistics}.
+Although the GitHub repository \cite{14} reveals a car damage dataset, they did not offer further labels of the damage types and damage locations, preventing the potential of damage detection and instance segmentation.
+Besides, images in this dataset are relatively low-resolution, which largely restricts the annotation quality as demonstrated in Section~\ref{sec:dataset-statistics}.